Blog

 2 min read

-English words that are tricky to translate into German
+English words that don’t translate directly into German

-English words that are tricky to translate into German
+English words that don’t translate directly into German

-English words that are tricky to translate into German
+English words that don’t translate directly into German

 Eye candy